How to start a freight forwarding company

 What does a DGSA do?

 A DGSA’s responsibilities cover many areas, including conducting driver risk assessments, maintaining compliance records, and preparing incident reports.
-They ensure your team is properly trained to handle dangerous goods, from packaging and labelling to managing vehicle checks and safety documentation.
+They’ll work closely with your transport manager to ensure your team is properly trained to handle dangerous goods, from packaging and labelling to managing vehicle checks and safety documentation.

 For ADR services, a DGSA also oversees compliance with specific regulations.
 This includes ensuring your vehicles are equipped with the right safety gear, like spill kits and fire extinguishers, and that drivers understand how to respond to incidents.